 Pull communication is suitable for large and complex projects with a large audience.
-In this type of communication, the sender places the information at a general database such as a sharepoint or a share drive and the recipients are responsible to use the information placed at this location.
-Pull communication is not a face to face communication type and it does not require an immediate feedback or response.
+In this type of communication, the sender places the information at a general database such as a SharePoint or a shared drive and the recipients are responsible to use the information placed at this location.
+Pull communication is not a face to face communication type and it does not require immediate feedback or response.

-For example you subscribed to a website related with PMP Certification Training.
-You receive information related with the new articles and lessons learned.
-If you do not read the information or messages this will not effect the website or the website does not expect your response.
+For example, you subscribed to a website related to PMP Certification Training.
+You receive information related to the new articles and lessons learned.
+If you do not read the information or messages this will not affect the website or the website does not expect your response.

 Pull Communication Example

 A knowledge repository

 A SharePoint of a sharedrive